Red Line (Mumbai Metro): Line 7

-An 18 km metro line connecting Andheri East and Dahisar East was proposed as Line 7 in the original Mumbai Metro master plan unveiled by the Mumbai Metropolitan Region Development Authority (MMRDA) in 2004.
+An 18 km metro line connecting Andheri East and Dahisar East was proposed as Line 7 in the original Mumbai Metro master plan, unveiled by the Mumbai Metropolitan Region Development Authority (MMRDA) in 2004.
 In June 2015, the MMRDA proposed building Line 7 as part of a plan to build 6 new metro lines at a total estimated cost of ₹64000 crore.
 The MMRDA approved the detailed project report for Line 7 in August 2015.
 The report proposed a 16.5 km elevated line between Andheri East and Dahisar East at an estimated cost of ₹4737 crore.

 Over the course of two weeks in March–April 2017, Mumbai residents saved nearly 4,000 plants growing on dividers and along the Western Express Highway that had not been marked for replanting by metro authorities.
 Residents replanted these trees in their own housing societies, as well as at schools and other locations.
-Nearly 210 people and over 40 housing societies participated in the initiative coordinating their efforts through WhatsApp messages.
+Nearly 210 people and over 40 housing societies participated in the initiative, coordinating their efforts through WhatsApp messages.

 In April 2017, the Ministry of Civil Aviation approved the transfer of 40 acres of land in Dahisar for the construction of the metro depot.
 The Airports Authority of India and the MMRDA signed a formal agreement on 24 April 2017.
 In June 2017, the Maharashtra Government transferred three plots of land at Aarey Colony, measuring a total of 20,387 sqm (5.03 acres), to the MMRDA for a labour camp and a casting yard for Line 7, and a centralised operation centre for the metro system.
-In November 2021, the MMRDA cancelled the plan to build the line's depot at Dahisar and instead proposed building the depot for Line 7, and its extensions, at Rai Murdhe in Bhayandar.
+In November 2021, the MMRDA cancelled the plan to build the line's depot at Dahisar, and instead proposed building the depot for Line 7, and its extensions, at Rai Murdhe in Bhayandar.

-In February 2020, MMRDA metropolitan commissioner R.A.
+In February 2020, MMRDA Metropolitan Commissioner R.A.
 Rajeev stated that Line 7 would be identified as the Red Line.
-A study by World Resources Institute (WRI) India, published in May 2021, estimated that Line 7 and Line 2A had the potential to create 1.1 million jobs in the city.
+A study by the World Resources Institute (WRI) India, published in May 2021, estimated that Line 7 and Line 2A had the potential to create 1.1 million jobs in the city.